cerner/terra-framework/packages/terra-application-menu-layout/docs/README.md

 # Terra Application Menu Layout

 This component renders an application menu layout.
-To be used with a terra-layout or terra-navigation-layout.
+To be used with terra-layout or terra-navigation-layout.

 ## Getting Started